 Office and Retail Centers

 Owning a multi-tenant commercial property means working around many different requirements and schedules.
 The more you can limit the number of repairs, the better.
-When inspecting your property for the signs listed above, check with all your tenants to make sure their employees are on the lookout as well.
+When inspecting your property for the signs listed above, check with all your tenants and encourage them to have employees keep a watchful eye for foundation issue signs, as well.

-One way to protect against dry weather foundation problems is to ensure that the landscaping around your commercial property is conducive to moisture absorption.
+One way to protect against dry-weather foundation problems is to ensure the landscaping around your commercial property is conducive to moisture absorption.
 Trees and shrubs compete with your foundation for moisture, so one solution is to install root barriers between surrounding trees and your property.
 Our experts recommend the following guidelines for planting trees near your commercial property:

 Manufacturing and Warehouses

-Foundation problems from dry weather may be more difficult to spot in a warehouse environment.
-After all, since customers aren’t coming through, less attention is usually paid to aesthetic details.
-Many warehouse operators may not consider a small crack in the floor or slightly uneven wall to be a big deal, but these issues will only get worse with time if left unaddressed.
-You should alert your tenants to have all employees on the lookout for any signs of foundation damage, such as:
+Foundation problems from dry weather are often more difficult to spot in a warehouse environment.
+Aesthetic details may go overlooked, as customers don’t visit these facilities often.
+Many warehouse operators may not be concerned with a small crack in the floor or slightly uneven wall.
+There is a chance these issues will get worse with time, if not evaluated by a professional.
+Alert your tenants to have all employees on the lookout for any signs of foundation damage, such as:

 Hospitals, Universities, and Retirement Centers

 Hospitals and university owners have a lot of ground to cover when it comes to preventing foundation issues.
-Given that many hospitals and universities have large campuses comprised of multiple buildings, spotting foundation issues is not always an easy task.
-To make your life easier, here are some ways to assess whether foundation repair and inspections are needed.
+Most locations have large campuses comprised of multiple buildings, so spotting foundation issues is not an easy task.
+The following actions will help you tackle issues before they become a financial drain.

-If you find evidence of foundation damage on your property, Perma-Pier can help.
-With over 25 years of commercial property foundation repair and inspection experience, we can craft a custom solution to fix your foundation problems without affecting your tenants or hours of operation.
+If you find evidence of foundation damage on your property, Perma-Pier Foundation Repair of Texas can help.
+With over 20 years of commercial property and residential foundation repair and evaluation experience, our team will create a unique plan of repair to address your foundation problems without affecting your tenants or hours of operation.
 Schedule a no-cost evaluation with one of our foundation experts today.